 In some cases where a whistleblower alleges unlawful retaliation, employers may be able to argue that the plaintiff is not protected because the complained-of activity was not corporate wrongdoing — merely the exercise of free speech.
 But such First Amendment defenses are, for the most part, limited to instances involving a corporate disclosure.

-This article by TELG managing principal R. Scott Oswald and David L. Scher was published by The Corporate Counselor on June 12, 2014.
+TELG managing principal R. Scott Oswald and David L. Scher was published by The Corporate Counselor on June 12, 2014.
 The full article is available as a PDF on our site.

 First-Amendment Defenses Against Whistleblowers